 Why does Vancouver aim to achieve this goal?

-Metro Vancouver, has massive capacity (rich in natural resources such as wind power, hydrology and biomass) to provide its own renewable energy within the borders, but this potential is currently barely utilized.
+Metro Vancouver has massive capacity (rich in natural resources such as wind power, hydrology, and biomass) to provide its own renewable energy within the region, but currently this potential is underutilized.
 As cities continue to grow, we must look at local sources of heat, cooling, and electricity that are sustainable in the long-term.